fontclos/fontclos.github.io/_publications/2013-09-23-scaling-zipf.md

 pdfurl: 'https://fontclos.github.io/files/Font-Clos_2013_Scaling_law_Zipf.pdf'
 arxivurl: 'https://arxiv.org/abs/1303.0705'
 citation: 'Font-Clos F, Boleda G and Corral A 2013 New J. Phys.
 15 093033'
+---
----\Summary: The dependence on text length of the statistical properties of word occurrences has long been considered a severe limitation on the usefulness of quantitative linguistics.
+Abstract: The dependence on text length of the statistical properties of word occurrences has long been considered a severe limitation on the usefulness of quantitative linguistics.
 We propose a simple scaling form for the distribution of absolute word frequencies that brings to light the robustness of this distribution as text grows.